rmeshwar/offline-programming-for-ded/README.md

 - **New_Data_Comparison_Test.py**: A test script which was used to compare the OLD models, before the 8 new samples were added, based on their predictive power in relation to those 8 new samples.
 It used those 8 samples as unseen, real-world data to provide a more accurate comparison of the models.

-- **gui_application.py**: A GUI application to provide a graphical display of predicted stepover values and their estimated loss based on inputted wire feed speed and travel speed.